orxan07/vagrant/README.md

 where id_rsa key pairs are yours account keys and second one for second user

-If you have a such structure you can switch between users by the commands:
+If you have such a structure you can easily switch between the users by means of the commands:

     $ my-git
     $ eu-git